Pekno/cv-react/README.md

 ```

 Each section has its own data structure, and you should refer to the specific section's README file for details on what fields are required.

+#### Asset Management

+For proper asset handling (especially when using Docker):

+1. **Images** (profile pictures, company logos, project images, etc.):
+   - Place the files in the appropriate subdirectory under `src/assets/`
+   - Import them at the top of your profile data file using ES Module imports
+   - Reference the imported variables in your data structure

+2. **PDF files** (resumes, certificates, etc.):
+   - Place the files in the `public/pdf/` directory
+   - Reference them with absolute paths starting with `/pdf/`

+This approach ensures that all assets are properly processed and included in the production build.

 ### 2. Update Translations